Sk-2103/Advancing-Flood-Inundation-Mapping-Using-Geo-Foundational-Models/Readme.md

-# Advancing Flood Inundation Mapping Using Geo-Foundational Models and Vision Transformers
+**# Learning More with Less: Advancing Flood Inundation Mapping Using Geo-Foundational Models**

 This repository contains the code and data sources for the CVPR 2025 EarthVision submission titled **"Advancing Flood Inundation Mapping Using Geo-Foundational Models and Vision Transformers."** The original article can be found at *[Provide Link]*.